Quick facts

 Your strawberry field is full of a wide variety of insects.
 Only a few of them are pests—some are beneficial, and some do not impact the crop either way.

-Beneficial insects such as predators and parasites are important to preventing outbreaks of insect pest populations.
+Beneficial insects, such as predators and parasites, are important in preventing outbreaks of insect pest populations.

 Plant diversity can encourage the presence of beneficial insects.
-To increase your plant diversity, you may want to use crop mixtures, crop rotations, border crops or windbreaks, or plants known to be attractive to beneficial insects.
+To increase your plant diversity, you may want to use crop mixtures, crop rotations, border crops or windbreaks, or plants known to attract beneficial insects.

 More information on beneficial insects and the benefits of plant diversity can be found in the SARE publication, Manage Insects on Your Farm.